| "Whilst the machine was burning the Vickers

 was not until the 23rd when Carstensen protested about our being escorted by policemen

 after signing parole that we were finally allowed out by ourselves.
+On the evening of the 29th we were informed

 that we were to be moved to Aarhus [Major town on the east coast of the Jutland